Canterbury – Guide for Backpackers

 Things You Can’t Miss in Canterbury

-- Walk to the Devils Punchbowl Waterfall at Arthur’s Pass.
+- Walk to the Devils Punchbowl Waterfall at Arthur’s Pass

-- Ski or snowboard in the winter or mountain bike when the snow melts.
+- Ski or snowboard in the winter or mountain bike when the snow melts

-- See Aoraki Mt Cook.
+- See Aoraki Mt Cook

-- Hang out with marine wildlife in Akaroa.
+- Hang out with marine wildlife in Akaroa

 Canterbury Insider’s Guide

-Visit Arthur’s Pass
+Visit Arthur’s Pass National Park

 Arthur’s Pass National Park is host to a variety of walking tracks and challenging tramping routes.
-A popular spot is the short walk leading to the Devils Punchbowl Waterfall, which you can admire from a viewing platform at the base of the falls.
+A popular spot is a short walk leading to the Devils Punchbowl Waterfall, which you can admire from a viewing platform at the base of the falls.
 Arthur’s Pass also has a high number of kea, New Zealand’s native alpine parrot, which are entertaining to watch and often tamper with cars.